RohitNag11/Py-Bible/README.md

 # Python-Bible
- A collection of useful Python tools.
+ A collection of some useful Python tools.